liAmirali/lifeSimulator/README.md

 George Berkeley said that all the things we see or feel are created by God, we are actually the spirit of him.
 He also doubted in the absolute and independent existence of time and space.
 He said that our experience of time and space may just be an illusion.<br>
 And then I said what about being some bits!
 Our existence may just be some computer processes.
 Think about the things you do in a day; you wake up, shower, eat breakfast, dress up, head to work, interacting with people and on and on.
 These things you do in a day are just some predefined functions.<br>
 We treat like a bunch of if else statements.
 If you felt hungry, then eat food!
 Or if you're out of money, go to work!
 That's what 600-BC philosophers were looking for, the causality!<br>
 Our behavior are based on our personality, right?
 What are our personalities?
 What are they in a code?
 Well, they can be a lot of complicated key-value pairs in the defined object of us.
-The key-value pairs can be passed into functions and return some result and that's how we behave in different situations.
+The key-value pairs can be passed into functions and return some result and that's how we behave in different situations.<br>
-<br><br><br>
+## Creatures and Logic (and Programming!)
+Have you ever thought about how our body organs work?
+Do they just do everything unconsciously?
+Or they are based on logics?
+Well I say logics!
+Nothing in this world improvises (Unless they are programmed to!).
+They are all about logics and causality.
+I don't know much about biology and stuff but I am sure that my heart doesn't just beat on its own!
+There is something making it beating.
+Brain?
+Maybe.
+But what about the brain itself?
+Does it do its things on its own?
+No. There must be a cause!<br>
+So after this long introduction here comes the programming: The causes are the damn commands!
+Our brains may send some commands to our organs to work.
+I mean programmatic command!
+Like there are a lot of bash scripts that the brain (like the cpu in a computer) sends to organs and make them do something.
+And the user is the God!
+(Like you when you're playing this game, lifeSimulator).
+Anyway, you may have not fetched(!) the data I was trying to send, but think about how logical every cell, every single atom is treating!
+We just don't understand it because of its complexity.

+## Gods Competition
+Another absurdistic side-theory about this philosophy is God Competition.
+It says there are some Gods (programmers) who are competing each other about writing a very smart program which there are some creatures living and growing until the death.
+The winner is the God whom his creatures are the first ones who discover that their existence is nothing else than a bunch of ones and zeros.
+Wish our God luck!

+## Movies and TV Shows About This Philosophy
+### 1) Rick and Morty Season 1 Episode 4
+In this episode almost everything is simulated by some aliens named Zigerions (who act like the Programmer God in this philosophy) to gain concentrated dark matter.

+A part of the script after Rick took Morty out of the class by force:<br>
+Rick: Morty, that's not class.
+T-t-t-that wasn't your teacher.
+This isn't your school.
+This entire world is not the world.
+We're inside a huge simulation chamber on an alien spaceship.<br>
+Morty: Wait a minute.
+W-what are you talking about?<br>
+Rick: It’s all fake *burps* Morty, all of it.
+Nanobotic renderings, a bunch of… crazy, fake nonsense, Morty.
+I couldn't say so until we got in the shower.
+They won't monitor us in here.<br>

+## End of Philosophy Time
 I may add more things to this Philosophy Time section over time.
 Be more thoughtful about this.
 This complicated thing we are living in may just be a thought, or a code snippet, or illusion, or a game, nobody knows...